McAshesha/cdm16-amba-ahb-demo/README.md

 ```

 Hit **🟥 Reset**, then **▶️ Run**.
-Type any Russian letter on the on-screen keyboard — IRQ 5 will fire and the game begins.
+Type any Russian letter on the on‑screen keyboard — IRQ 5 will fire and the game begins.

 ---

-## 🗂️ Project layout
+<h2 id="project-layout">🗂️ Project layout </h2>

 ```text
 cdm16-amba-ahb-demo/